wamp-proto/wamp-proto/rfc/text/basic/bp_sessions.md

 ### WELCOME

-A *Router* completes the opening of a WAMP session by sending a `WELCOME` reply message to the *Client*.
+A Router completes the opening of a WAMP session by sending a `WELCOME` reply message to the Client.

 {align="left"}
         [WELCOME, Session|id, Details|dict]